marespadafor/replication_gambling/README.md

 # README
-This document explains the data sources and how to use the replication materials for "The Negative Consequences of Gambling Opportunities on
-Human Capital Formation: Evidence from Spain", Espadafor & Martínez (2021).
+This document explains the data sources and how to use the replication materials for "The Negative Consequences of Betting on Human Capital Formation: Evidence from Spain", Espadafor & Martínez (2021).

 All the code and data will be also published and available in Harvard Dataverse once the paper is accepted for publication.

-This replication package contains Stata/R data- and do-files/scripts to generate the results reported in "The Negative Consequences of Gambling Opportunities on
-Human Capital Formation: Evidence from Spain" by Espadafor & Martínez (2021).
+This replication package contains Stata/R data- and do-files/scripts to generate the results reported in "The Negative Consequences of Sport Gambling Opportunities on Human Capital Formation: Evidence from Spain" by Espadafor & Martínez (2021).

 Please carefully read this document to replicate the resutls of this study.
 If you face any problem, drop us a line: maria.canizares@eui.eu & sergi.martinez@eui.eu